sjmudd/mysql-rpm-builder/README.md

 process reads and writes a lot to the filesystem so storage latency can be signifcant.

+NOTE:

+RPM builds by Oracle run the build process twice, once for the normal builds and once to create debug builds which provide full symbols etc.
+This means that build times are longer than you might otherwise expect as the debug builds contain a lot of extra debug / symbol information all of which is built into the debug rpms.

 ## Related thoughts.

 None of what is done here is specific to MySQL so these scripts could